exercism/v3/languages/csharp/concepts/inheritance/about.md

 }
 ```

-The class and method structure provides a natural way to limit visibility of program elements such as fields and methods and avoid the well-known [problem of global state][so-global-state-problem].
-Public fields, methods and other members have to be qualified with the object name, `object.field` or `object.method()`, (class name in the case of statics) to be seen by code outside the class.
-Variables declared within a method can be seen only within that method.

-These [access modifiers][access-modifiers] can be used to further limit visibility.

 To prevent a class being inherited, add the [`sealed` modifier][sealed-classes].
 Some practitioners try to avoid inheriting from concrete classes (as discussed in [this SO question][pro-sealed]) and the _sealed_ modifier supports this approach.
 On the other hand many C# developers consider them a hindrance to maintenance as discussed in some of the comments on [this question][anti-sealed].
 The advice is to use the sealed modifier sparingly until you have gained confidence in their use for your requirements.